torch/torch7/ROADMAP.md

  	- being able to do pull requests?
 	- Licensing?
  	- or maybe maintain a list of suggested packages?
- 	- when does existance of a package stop us from developing the same in core torch?
+ 	- when does existence of a package stop us from developing the same in core torch?
 	- **Soumith**: I think this should largely be community driven and by popularity.
 Top starred or watched repos in the ecosystem would be a good start.